nest/nest-simulator/README.md

 ## Key features of NEST

-* NEST provides a Python interface or stand alone application
+* NEST provides a Python interface or a stand-alone application
 * NEST provides a large collection of neurons and synapse models
-* NEST provides numerous example network scripts along with tutorials and guides to help you develop your simulation.
+* NEST provides numerous example network scripts along with tutorials and guides to help you develop your simulation
-* NEST has a large community of experienced developers and users.
-NEST was first released in 1994 under the name SYNOD, and has been extended and improved ever since.
+* NEST has a large community of experienced developers and users; NEST was first released in 1994 under the name SYNOD, and has been extended and improved ever since
 * NEST is extensible: you can extend NEST by adding your own modules
 * NEST is scalable: Use NEST on your laptop or the largest supercomputers
-* NEST is memory efficient: It makes best use of your multi-core computer and compute clusters with minimal user intervention.
+* NEST is memory efficient: It makes the best use of your multi-core computer and compute clusters with minimal user intervention
-* NEST is ian open source project and is licensed under the GNU General Public License v2 or later.
+* NEST is an open source project and is licensed under the GNU General Public License v2 or later
-* NEST employs continuous integration workflows in order to maintain high code quality standards for correct and reproducible simulations.
+* NEST employs continuous integration workflows in order to maintain high code quality standards for correct and reproducible simulations

 ## Documentation

-Please visit our [online documentation](https://nest-simulator.readthedocs.io/en/stable/) for details on instaling and using NEST
+Please visit our [online documentation](https://nest-simulator.readthedocs.io/en/stable/) for details on installing and using NEST.

 ## Cite NEST